 This calculator will help you to compare the long-term costs of credit cards that have varying interest rates, annual fees, introductory rates and compounding intervals, so that you can find the best credit cards.
-Simply enter a balance amount, a payment amount, and the offer terms for each card, then click the "Compute" button.
+Simply enter a balance amount, a payment amount, and the offer terms for each card, then click the "Calculate" button.
 Please note that fixed payments (the same amount for all payments) are used to compare the costs of the cards, so if you ever pay less than the entered payment amount, your actual costs will vary from the results of this calculator.
 If you have bad credit or miss payments additional fees & higher rates my apply.

 The top card for any individual may depend on aspects other than interest rates & fees, particularly for card holders who pay off their balance in full each month.
 Those who like to travel may prefer airline miles, whereas a person who rarely redeems points would be better off getting a cash back rewards card.